 PHP libraries

 Some WordPress developers and designers use PHP libraries to make forms and plugins interact with PHP code and data.
-WooCommerce and PHP 7.4.2 seem to have some problems.
+WooCommerce and PHP 7.4.2 have some problems.
 For example, libiconv library had an issue with that version.

 Wordfence and other Security Plugins

-Some security plugins create separate files when they are installed.
+Some WordPress security plugins create separate files when they are installed.
 For example, WordFence uses files like .user.ini and others.
 They have paths to the PHP version.
 If you change the path to the correct version, the problem could be solved.

 Plugin and Theme conflicts